It is easy to believe that all measuring tools for woodworking are alike.

 These pencils allow you to mark workpieces for drilling, sizing, and cutting with greater accuracy.

 7) Miter Hook

-When you need to measure the dimensions of a mitered piece, then the miter hook is for you.
+When you need to measure the dimensions of a mitered piece in carpentry, then the miter hook is for you.

 You can hook a retractable tape measure into the groove provided by the hook so you can measure with ease.